GuillaumeMnt/Ah/README.md

 This project is in swift3 and available for iOS 9.

 ## Project ##
-modoTube is one of my first iOS project, in this project, I learnt :
+"modoTube" is one of my first iOS project, in this project, I learnt :
   - Organisation
       - MVC (Model View Controller)
       - Project organisation